zkbt/MITTENS/README.md

 [weekly]

 Once the raw data have been processed through into MarPLEs and candidates, run the following commands to summarize the results.
-They will save files that will be read in by xinspect for navigating throughout the sample.
+They will save files that will be read in by inspect for navigating throughout the sample.

 load_summary_of_observations
 load_summary_of_marples